How to Use Anki for Long-Term Retention of Course Material

 Create Your First Deck

 Click “Create Deck” on the main screen and name it clearly — something like “Year 1 Biochemistry” or “Spanish Vocabulary.”
 Avoid excessive sub-deck nesting early on; one deck per subject is enough to start.
-Interleaving evidence suggests that mixing different topics within the same deck produces better retention than keeping them isolated, so once you have multiple subjects running, consider combining them into a single master deck you review in one session each day.
+Interleaving evidence suggests mixing different topics within the same deck produces better retention than keeping them isolated.

 3